 OSHA (Occupational Safety and Health Act) offers protection to employees and allows them to use their rights under OSHA.
 These rights involve filing health and safety complains with OSHA and also getting involved in OSHA inspection.
 Any employee that reported a violation from an employer or company is protected by the whistleblower regulation which is under OSHA.

-OSHA enforces laws on every employer to provide a safe and healthy working place for employees.
+OSHA enforces laws on employers to provide a safe and healthy working place for employees.
 Employers don’t have the right to retaliate against any employee regarding any protected activity.
 Whistleblowers have the right to make complaints to OSHA or any governmental agency concerned about unsafe working conditions in any working place, they have the right to report any environmental problem.

-Filing OSHA complain involve any protected activity by the employee, getting involved in health and safety activities, reporting an injury that’s work-related, making a move to expose any employer or injury record, and filing safety complains with an employer.
+Filing OSHA complaints involve any protected activity by the employee, getting involved in health and safety activities, reporting an injury that’s work-related, making a move to expose any employer or injury record, and filing safety complaints with an employer.
 Under the OSHA program, an employer doesn’t have the right to take severe action against any employee that tries to expose their wrongdoings, they can’t be fired or denied any employment rights, and the employer cannot blacklist an employee, cannot demote them, or make any threats.
 Under no circumstances, the employer is allowed to reduce the employee’s salary.

-If any employer denies a whistleblower his employment rights he’ll be liable for some damages, OSHA provides coverage to whistleblowers by getting back their reinstatement and employment benefits, wages or any other damages that are caused by an employer.
+If an employer denies a whistleblower his employment rights he’ll be liable for some damages, OSHA provides coverage to whistleblowers by getting back their reinstatement and employment benefits, wages or any other damages that are caused by an employer.
 As a whistleblower, you should report immediately to OSHA when there is retaliatory action from an employer.
 This should be done in less than 30 days from the occurrence of the retaliation by the employer.